rm3web/textblocks/README.md

  * 'plainishtext' - Escapes text to HTML For display
  * 'html' - Accepts HTML, using sanitize-caja to protect from XSS
  * 'markdown' - Markdown

-There's atxplaintext, which is probably going to go away.. it's there to exercise the auto-splitting for the time being.

 ## [Client-side React editor](https://github.com/rm3web/textblocks-react-editor)